rodoch/Nationalist/README.md

 ## Configuration

 **Nationalist** is an ASP.NET Core 2.1 console application.
 To get up and running you just need to update your configuration in the **appsettings.json** file.
 Specify a *Data* folder, where data downloaded via the GeoNames API will be stored, and *Output* path where the resulting files will be created.
+Then just run the app and follow the instructions in the UI.

 ## How it works